carmen-timpau/BBO-Capstone-Project/README.md

 <br>
 <br>

+<ins> **Ethical Considerations:** </ins>

-**Ethical Considerations:** The datasets used in this project contain no sensitive or personal information.
+The datasets used in this project contain no sensitive or personal information.
 The datasets may only be used for the purposes stated within the datasets' datasheets within this repository.

 <br>
 <br>